VMarisevs/Theory-of-Algorithms-Project-2016/ReadMe.md

 	return result
 ```
 These functions will verify if the result is correct, if not we will keep on searching.
 In this project it didn't work out really good you can see in the Tests chapter.
-The reason that it didn't work out so good, because there was a lot of words with same sum of ascii codes and error checking was looping through to verify the result too many times.
+The reason that it didn't work out so good, because there was a lot of words with same sum of ascii codes and error checking was looping through each to verify the result too many times.

 ## Game Solver v2 updated
 #### Code name ascii-sum-square